-Tavernier and Willoughby (2012) explored the association between meaning-making psychological among Canadian well-being adolescents and found that adolescent who engaged in meaning-making (i.e. "process by which individuals make sense out of their turning points") during significant events of their life reported better psychological well-being.
+Tavernier and Willoughby (2012) explored the association between meaning-making and psychological well-being among Canadian adolescents and found that adolescent who engaged in meaning-making (i.e. "process by which individuals make sense out of their turning points") during significant events of their life reported better psychological well-being.
 They also suggested the need to be more cautious before generalizing findings on culturally diverse group.
-Tavernier and Willoughby's study (2012) provides evidence to further explore "meaning-making" exercise and the need to consider cultural differences in assigning meanings to specific events or to life in general.
+Tavernier and Willoughby's study (2012) provides evidence to further explore "meaningmaking" exercise and the need to consider cultural differences in assigning meanings to specific events or to life in general.